Summer at The Jefferson Package

 Blooms at The Jefferson

 Allow Blooms at The Jefferson to assist with all of your Richmond floral needs.
-Whether sending an arrangement to a guest of the hotel or a local resident, selecting centerpieces for your corporate event or planning a wedding, designer Rick Lunsford can assist you with creative, extraordinary floral presentations.
+Whether sending an arrangement to a guest of the hotel, selecting centerpieces for your corporate event or planning a wedding, designer Rick Lunsford can assist you with creative, extraordinary floral presentations.

 Mr. Lunsford’s designs have been featured in Southern Accents magazine, numerous regional publications and in several major motion pictures.
 With over 20 years experience in the floral industry, Mr. Lunsford has traveled extensively to attend the world’s most respected flower shows.
 His arrangements have appeared locally in the Governor’s Mansion, at hundreds of weddings and at many of Richmond’s most popular social events, including the Maymont Flower and Garden Show and Fine Arts and Flowers at the Virginia Museum of Fine Arts.